PULLING THE PLUG:

 by medication to control our blood-pressure

-that is keeping our hearts and blood vessels operating well.
+to keep our hearts and blood vessels operating well.

 If we go off that medication,